 In general, some of the most affordable Philadelphia neighborhoods include Mt.
 Airy, Bustleton, Somerton, and Roxborough.
 You can compare costs of Philadelphia neighborhoods with the chart that appears on our guide.

 Philadelphia is a transit-friendly city.
 If you need to commute to work via public transport or car, you will likely need to be near a SEPTA station or major highway.
 Have a look at the general map for SEPTA and find out what makes sense in terms of either walking to a station, driving your car, or making other arrangements to get to work or school.
 SEPTA can be a great way to get around so familiarize yourself with the map.
 There are regional rail lines (think trains), buses, a subway system (mostly in center city), and trolleys (mostly in West Philadelphia and University City).

-4. Understand Parking Situation in Philly
+4. Understand the Parking Situation in Philly

-Center City neighborhoods such as Society Hill, Washington Square West, Rittenhouse tend to be the most expensive places to park a car (about $300+ per month), whereas neighborhoods like Fairmount, Brewerytown, Fishtown, Northern Liberties, tend to be mid-range price (think more like $100 to $250 per month), with the most affordable parking being in neighborhoods like Bustleton, Somerton, Fox Chase, Roxborough, Mount Airy (generally free or $25 per month)
+Center City neighborhoods such as Society Hill, Washington Square West, and Rittenhouse tend to be the most expensive places to park a car (about $300+ per month), whereas neighborhoods like Fairmount, Brewerytown, Fishtown, Northern Liberties, tend to be mid-range price (think more like $100 to $250 per month), with the most affordable parking being in neighborhoods like Bustleton, Somerton, Fox Chase, Roxborough, Mount Airy (generally free or $25 per month).